How can we deliver quality credible results to stakeholders and decision-makers in our company? How can we get it all done quickly and efficiently?

 Right tools and methodology get the job done

 The company’s Senior UX Researcher describes how this problem was solved using UserZoom’s solution and having the right methodology in place.
 “As a first step to tackle this problem, we wanted to truly identify the top tasks that users came to perform when they hit the profile page.
-Conducting a true intent study with UserZoom would be a right methodology to use in this case.
+Conducting a true intent study with UserZoom would be the right methodology to use in this case.

 In the second step after identifying the top tasks, we really wanted to understand how users thought about updating their profile, their settings, and what their mental model for servicing their account was.”
 To do this, the company’s research team decided to use a card sort exercise to see how people group items.